Language support and revitalisation

-The course considers language support not only as preservation through documentation, but as an active process involving the whole community, both speakers and non-speakers.
+The module considers language support not only as preservation through documentation, but as an active process involving the whole community, both speakers and non-speakers.
 Emphasis is put on developing ways to support language communities’ own revitalisation efforts, e.g. through resource development.
 The main focus will be on bottom-up approaches rather than top-down official language policy, although areas of overlap will be considered.

-The course will cover areas such as:
+The module will cover areas such as:

 - Why support endangered languages?

 - Literacy and orthography (with case studies)

 - Creating a language revitalisation programme: assessing needs, goals, attitudes

 - The role of the researcher and external ‘expert’ (and case studies)

 - Maintenance, revitalisation, revival: ‘dead’ or ‘sleeping’ languages